Myth: Having A Sprint Goal Is Optional In Scrum

 The lack of Sprint Goals — a singular purpose for a Sprint — is one of the biggest impediments facing Scrum Teams today.
 Although creating them is initially sometimes incredibly hard, it's exactly the kind of challenge that Scrum Masters should go looking for.
 We encourage you to do so!

 Want to separate Scrum from the myths?
 Join our Professional Scrum Master or Professional Scrum Master II courses (in Dutch or English).
 We guarantee a unique, eye-opening experience that is 100% free of PowerPoint, highly interactive and serious-but-fun.
-Or check out the previous episodes here.
+Check our other writing on Medium.
+If you like our free content, meetups, podcasts and tools, please consider supporting us.
+Click here for ways to do so.